In just a few short days we’ll be closer to the year 2030 than we are to the year 2000.

 Seth Godin wrote a “New Year” post on January 1, 2009 that I bookmarked then and have continued to look back to since.
 He says:

-I wrote about it a little over a year ago and found myself nodding at every word I’d written back then and how much it resonates now (it’s a pretty cool thing when your past self inspires your present self).
+I wrote about it a little over a year ago and found myself nodding at every word I’d written back then and how much it resonates now (it’s a pretty cool thing when your past past inspires your present.

 What stuck out most to me was this: